soulstenance/spgu/README.md

 #### Version history

+**1.0.1** - Jun 10, 2025
+- Fixed issue with lines not properly wrapping at welcome screen

 **1.0** - Mar 17, 2024
 - Added more colors and polish
 - Various other tweaks and improvements